 This is a killer exercise that is lats focused, but has the benefit of hitting multiple muscle groups at the same time.
 Because standing and balance is taken out of the equation, lifters can better focus on the muscles being worked during this exercise.

-Don’t have a cable machine?
-Try lying dumbbell pullovers instead.
+If you don’t have a cable machine, try lying dumbbell pullovers instead.

 How To: Lying on a flat bench or floor and facing away from the cable machine, a lifter will start with gripping the bar with their hands above their head and shoulders flexed to full range.
 They will then slowly extend the shoulders towards their hips.